All Israel

 Palestinians shop at the market around the destruction caused in recent war from an Israeli military operationin in Jabalia, in the central Gaza Strip, February 5, 2025.
 Photo by Khalil Kahlout/Flash90

-The defense minister’s directive comes after U.S. President Donald Trump announced on Tuesday evening that the U.S. would “take over Gaza.”
+The defense minister’s directive comes after U.S. President Donald Trump announced on Tuesday evening that the United States would “take over Gaza.”

-According to reports in Hebrew media, Katz’ plan would provide for emigration through land crossings, as well as “special arrangements” for departure via sea or air.
+According to Hebrew media reports, Katz’s plan would provide for emigration through land crossings, as well as “special arrangements” for departure via sea or air.

-Katz also highlighted the apparent contradiction between some Western countries, which have accused Israel of war crimes against the Palestinians, but do not want to grant the Palestinians refugee status in their own countries.
+Katz also highlighted the apparent contradiction between some Western countries that have accused Israel of war crimes against the Palestinians but do not want to grant the Palestinians refugee status in their own countries.

 “Countries such as Spain, Ireland, Norway, and others, which have made false accusations and charges against Israel because of its activity in Gaza, are obligated by every law to allow any resident of Gaza to enter their territory, and their hypocrisy will be exposed if they refuse to do so," Katz continued.
 "There are countries like Canada, which has an organized immigration program, that in the past expressed a desire to absorb residents from Gaza.”